 Erythema multiforme

 Erythema multiforme is usually a mild skin reaction triggered by an infection, or medication, ending in a few weeks.
 Erythema multiforme major, a severe form, can be life-threatening.
-Erythema multiforme mainly affects adults under 40.
-See your GP as soon as possible if you think you have erythema multiforme.
+Erythema multiforme mainly affects adults under 40 years old.
+See your GP as soon if you think you have erythema multiforme.

 Symptoms of erythema multiforme